 have joined a little club and so greet each other.
 Like being in a

-lift, it can be more comfy to say something than to walk by.
+lift, it can be more comfy to say something than to walk by in silence.

 This Walk to Work Day is part of the Whoosh event, Vienna Walking Week, to celebrate urban walking, and also the concept of #TourismForLocals

-Here are the 92 urban tours which Whoosh offers:
+Here are the 92 urban tours we offer:

 Kaspar – Seestadt Child-led Walk - Free-range Parenting!

 Alles Gute Otto: all Wagner buildings on his Birthday